cern-cta/CTA/mediachanger/rmcd/cta-rmcd.1cta.md

 # CONFIGURATION

-The port number that **cta-rmcd** will listen on should be defined on client hosts and on the tapeserver host.
+The port number that **cta-rmcd** will listen on should be defined on client hosts and on the taped host.
 The default port number is 5014.
 It is possible to configure a different port number in */etc/services*:

 > rmc 657/tcp \# CTA Remote Media Changer (cta-rmcd)\